Chemaclass/workshop-ipc25-munich/tdd/rock-paper-scissors/README.md

 # Rock Paper Scissors TDD Kata

-We are creating a rock-paper-scissors game using Test-Driven Development (TDD).
+Practice Test-Driven Development by building a rock-paper-scissors game.
+Define rules and logic clearly with tests, covering all outcomes efficiently using parameterized tests.

 ## Quick Start